varunkumardev/amitmerchant1990.github.io/_posts/2019-7-31-deep-dive-into-generators-php.md

 It's like returning the value from a function in "realtime" and you don't need to maintain the state of the values in the function itself.
 And once there are no more values to be yielded, then the generator can simply exit, and the calling code continues just as if an array has run out of values.

-## Role of `yield` keyword
+## Role of the `yield` keyword

 The meaning of "yielding" means "To produce or provide".
-It's working exactly the same way in terms of generators as its meaning.
+It works exactly the same way in terms of generators as its meaning.
 In generators, a yield statement looks much like a return statement, except that instead of stopping execution of the function and returning, yield instead provides a value to the code looping over the generator and pauses execution of the generator function.

 Apart from yielding only values from generators, you'd also can return key/value pair from the generators.
 Here's how it looks for the earlier example.